wally-labs/wally-beta/README.md

   - [x] store all chatHeader data (everyth except messages)
   - [x] use atomic state for chatHome page
   - [x] sort (according to updatedAt) before displaying chatData on frontend
+  - [x] useEffect in app sidebar handles all:
-  - [x] update profile -> updates focusedChatData atom
+    - [x] update profile -> updates focusedChatData atom (useEffect in app-sidebar)
     - [x] delete profile -> removes ref to focusedChatData atom
     - [x] user sends message -> update updatedAt of focusedChatData atom

 - [ ] separate dbs for production and dev (w/ vercel - paid, not for demo)
 - [ ] check auth caching state (not for demo?)